Toward diagnosing neutrino non-unitarity through CP phase correlations: A completed picture of SM - UV CP phase correlations

-One may still wonder about the fact that the above picture of the $\nu$SM - UV phase correlations comes only from the $\nu_{\mu} \rightarrow \nu_{e}$ channel.
-The obvious question is if the feature correlations is the same in the other channels.
-Although there are ample supporting evidence for this in our previous exercises~\cite{Martinez-Soler:2018lcy,Martinez-Soler:2019noy}, we just quote the result in the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel.
-But, since the expression of $P(\nu_{\mu} \rightarrow \nu_{\tau})$ is lengthy which would cost several more pages, we just write down the flavor basis $S$ matrix of the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel in Appendix~\ref{sec:S-taumu}.
-It is clear that the above discussed features of $\nu$SM - UV phase correlations prevail in the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel.
+The fact that the above picture of the $\nu$SM - UV phase correlations comes only from the $\nu_{\mu} \rightarrow \nu_{e}$ channel may trigger an obvious question if the feature of the correlations is the same in the other channels.
+In fact, there are ample supporting evidences for it in our previous exercises~\cite{Martinez-Soler:2018lcy,Martinez-Soler:2019noy}.
+In addition to these comments it may be worthwhile to add a remark about the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel.
+As the expression of $P(\nu_{\mu} \rightarrow \nu_{\tau})$ is lengthy, we just write down the flavor basis $S$ matrix of the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel in Appendix~\ref{sec:S-taumu}.
+From eq.~\eqref{flavor-S-taumu-1st}, it is clear that the above discussed features of $\nu$SM - UV phase correlations prevail in the $\nu_{\mu} \rightarrow \nu_{\tau}$ channel.